 Author Rachel Kushner describes writing ‘an ideas novel that’s not boring’ in conversation with Kim Gordon

 The American woman watches people standing in line and waiting to pay at the cash register.
-It’s a highway travel center in France and the woman observes customers walk in […]
+It’s a highway travel center in France and the woman observes customers walk in and out.
+She’s at the same time bored and fascinated.
+People buy dried truffles or lavender oil or glass jars of something resembling cat food. […]